MathewKing/mcp2210-linux/README.md

 mcp2210-util encode > config.dat
 ```

-3. `ls -l config.dat` to determine its size
+3. `ls -l config.dat` to determine its size (yes, the utility should eventually do this for you)
 4. Run the following command to store it to the user-EEPROM (replace size with the size of the file)

 ```
 mcp2210-util eeprom write size=<size> addr=0 < config.dat
 ```

 Decoding is the inverse.
-However, the creek data doesn't include any data available in the "chip settings" (because this would be a redundant waste of space) so your chip settings in settings.h (or at least the pin modes) must match what was used when the encoding was generated.
+However, the creek data doesn't include any data available in the "chip settings" (because this would be a redundant waste of limited space) so your chip settings in settings.h (or at least the pin modes) must match what was used when the encoding was generated.

 1. Make sure my_chip_settings in `user/settings.h` is correct.
 2. Run the following command: